SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions: Training Reasoners with

 \section{Training Reasoners with \ours{}}

-\paragraph{\ours{} elicits strong general reasoning.} We evaluate the performance of \ours{} models across different scales (0.6B, 1.7B, and 4B) and compare them against several strong reasoning LLMs.
-Results are reported in Table~\ref{tab:bbeh_evals}.
-Notably, we find that models trained with \ours{} achieve the best $\text{pass@1}$ and $\text{pass@8}$ on BBEH across all model sizes.
-In particular, \ours{}-1.7B achieves relative gains of 44pp and 3.5pp over Qwen3.5-2B at $\text{pass@1}$ and $\text{pass@8}$, respectively while \ours{}-4B outperforms of General-Reasoner-4B by 46pp and 1.2pp.
-Remarkably, \ours{}-4B outperforms Qwen3-8B—a 2$\times$ larger model—by 8.2pp on $\text{pass@8}$, highlighting the effectiveness of \ours{} in training strong general reasoners even at smaller scales.
-We report per-sub-task $\text{pass@8}$ scores on BBEH-test in Appendix Table~\ref{tab:bbeh}.
+\paragraph{\ours{} demonstrates strong reasoning performance.} We find that training Qwen3-4B on \ours{} outperforms the base Qwen3-4B model with a relative gain of 43.8pp (Figure~\ref{fig:abstract}(a)).
+Moreover, \ours{} also demonstrates consistent gains over the base model across 0.6B and 1.7B models.
+We show a reasoning trace produced by \ours{}-4B on a challenging Boardgame-QA example in Appendix Figure 11.
+The model performs multi-step reasoning by chaining together multiple rules and resolving preference conflicts.
+This example demonstrates that training on \ours{} enables the model to perform structured reasoning over challenging tasks.

 \paragraph{\ours{} beats SOTA reasoning datasets.} We compare \ours{} against three state-of-the-art reasoning datasets that target diverse reasoning skills.
 To ensure a fair comparison of data quality, we perform a compute-matched analysis of all datasets (details in Appendix \S~\ref{app:baseline_data}).
-Results on BBEH-mini are shown in Figure~\ref{fig:baseline_data}.
-We find that \ours{} achieves gains of 42pp on $\text{pass@1}$ and 28pp on $\text{pass@8}$ over the strongest baseline, Nemotron-Crossthink.
+Results on BBEH-test are shown in Figure~\ref{fig:abstract}(b).
+We find that \ours{} achieves relative gains of 42pp on $\text{pass@1}$ and 28pp on $\text{pass@8}$ over the strongest baseline, Nemotron-Crossthink.
 In contrast, both math reasoning datasets, DAPO and Nemotron-Crossthink (Math) show little to no improvement over the baseline.
-Overall, under fixed compute, \ours{} delivers substantially better reasoning performance than existing datasets.
+Additionally, we report \eight{} performance of all datasets on OOD benchmarks in Table~\ref{tab:ood_evals}.
+Models trained on \ours{} outperform those trained on all baseline datasets, achieving 81.5\% on BBH and a 3.4pp improvement on average over Nemotron-Crossthink.